lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 The `valueType` can also be a **tuple of types**.
 In this case, the value stored under the ERC725Y data key is a mixture of multiple values concatenated together (the values are just _"glued together"_).

-Tuples of valueTypes offer a convenient way to store more than one information under a single ERC725Y data key.
+Tuples of valueTypes offer a convenient way to store more than one piece of information under a single ERC725Y data key.
 In the example below, the value below can be represented as a tuple to store the address of a smart contract (`0xcafecafecafecafecafecafecafecafecafecafe`) + its interfaceID (`0xbeefbeef`), all under one single data key.

 ```
 (address,bytes4)
 0xcafecafecafecafecafecafecafecafecafecafebeefbeef
 ```

-The main purpose why tuples of valueTypes exist in LSP2 is because it offers a way to store more than one information under a data key.
-For instance (address,bytes4) is a useful tuple to
+The main purpose why tuples of valueTypes exist in LSP2 is because it offers a way to store more than one piece of information under a data key.
+For instance (address,bytes4) is a useful tuple to ????

 LSP2 tuples are different than Solidity tuples. **In Solidity, values defined in the tuple are padded.
 In the case of LSP2 they are not.**

-In the case of tuple of `valueType`s, the types MUST be defined between parentheses, comma separated without parentheses.
+In the case of a tuple of `valueType`s, the types MUST be defined between parentheses, comma separated without parentheses.

 ```
 (valueType1,valueType2,valueType3,...)